 - In The Lost Experience, the Hanso Foundation uses autistic savants as human computers in the basement of a mental hospital.

-- "Coach" Ernie Pantusso in Cheers is a geography savant, even making up mnemonic songs about countries.
+- "Coach" Ernie Pantusso in Cheers is implied to be The Ditz due to head injuries, but he's also a geography expert, even making up mnemonic songs about countries.

 - Kyle in All The Small Things displays symptoms of high-functioning autism, being unable to relate to most people, saying very little, and speaking literally when he speaks at all.
 However, he's a superb singer and guitarist.

-- Rom, a recurring Ferengi on Star Trek: Deep Space Nine, goes beyond basic idiocy to the point of being Too Dumb to Live.
+- Rom, a recurring Ferengi on Star Trek: Deep Space Nine, goes far beyond basic idiocy.
 Somehow he is an extremely capable engineer and at one point, even able to spout technobabble on the level of Spock and Data.
-His skills seems to have been honed by the Ferengi's natural skill with mathematics and the years working as Quark's personal repairman for anything and everything.
+His skills seem to have been honed by the Ferengi's natural skill with mathematics and the years working as Quark's personal repairman for anything and everything.